contrast-zone/rewrite.js/README.md

     (hello world)

-If we want to use template variables, we assert them with keyword `VAR` bwfore `READ` and `WRITE` tags.
+If we want to use template variables, we assert them with keyword `VAR` before `READ` and `WRITE` tags.
 For example, code:

     (
         (